sigasi/sigasi_insights/content/manual/vunit.md

 ## Add VUnit support to an existing Sigasi project

-You can also add VUnit support to an existing project: Right click your project and select  **Configure > Add VUnit support**.
+You can also add VUnit support to an existing project: Right-click your project and select  **Configure > Add VUnit support**.
 Next, select an existing `run.py` script or let Sigasi create an example script.

+{{< figure src="/img/manual/AddVUnitSupportWizard.png" alt="VUnit project" link="/img/manual/AddVUnitSupportWizard.png" >}}
 ## VUnit project configuration and troubleshooting

 The VUnit integration in Sigasi Studio gives useful feedback in the **VUnit Console View**.